Chlorendic acid

-Chlorendic acid, or 1,4,5,6,7,7-hexachlorobicyclo[2.2.1]-hept-5-ene-2,3-dicarboxylic acid, is a chlorinated hydrocarbon used in the synthesis of some flame retardants and polymers.
+Chlorendic acid, or 1,4,5,6,7,7-hexachlorobicyclo[2.2.1]-hept-5-ene-2,3-dicarboxylic acid, is a chlorinated carboxylic acid used in the synthesis of some flame retardants and polymers.
 It is a common breakdown product of several organochlorine insecticides.

 Properties and identification

 Chlorendic acid is a white crystalline material with chemical formula C9H4Cl6O4.
 It is also called HET acid, hexachloroendomethylenetetrahydrophthalic acid, 1,4,5,6,7,7-hexachloro-5-norbornene-2,3-dicarboxylic acid, and 1,4,5,6,7,7 hexachlorobicyclo[2.2.1]-5-heptene-2,3-dicarboxylic acid.